Leo-Lo/cfblo.github.io/_posts/2021-12-31-entanglement-polygamy-distill.md

 ---
 layout: distill
-title: Entanglement polygamy is possible for qudits
+title: Entanglement polygamy is possible for qudits distill
 date: 2021-12-31
 description: Or, given more room, quantum particles enjoy more company.
 tags: quantum-information draft exposition